 The CIRCLE team is led by Director Kei Kawashima-Ginsberg, who oversees all CIRCLE research and day-to-day operations.
 Dr. Kawashima-Ginsberg, formerly Lead Researcher and Deputy Director of CIRCLE, has served as director since 2015, when she succeeded former director Peter Levine.

 Abby joined CIRCLE in 2005, after working with students across the country, to focus on maintaining a conversation between research and practice.
-Now, as Director of Impact at CIRCLE, Abby continues that work and also provides leadership for CIRCLE’s election strategies, website content, and external communications.
+Now, as Deputy Director of CIRCLE, Abby continues that work and also provides leadership for CIRCLE’s election strategies, website content, and external communications.
 She has worked on several major research projects and evaluations while at CIRCLE, as well as on several partnerships to support growing voters for a more equitable electorate.

 Abby is well-versed in the wide range of youth civic and political engagement efforts and practice, and brings a broad view of the institutions and interventions that can make up ecosystems for civic development among all youth.
 She is most interested in how to effect change in community, institutional, and political systems to reduce inequality.
 Abby has been cited by news outlets such as The New York Times, CSPAN, NPR, and PolitiFact.
 Learn more

 Kelly Beadle joined CIRCLE in February 2019 and manages CIRCLE’s voter registration research project.
 Her role is to lead qualitative and quantitative analysis on voter registration and participation, in addition to program evaluation for the project.
 Before joining CIRCLE, Kelly worked on program development, running field experiments and fundraising in numerous national and state-based organizations.
 She began her career and worked for over a decade in Minnesota, which she considers her home.
 In her free time, you can find her reading academic papers on experiments to change political behavior or planning a trip to a new country.

 Peter de Guzman